henkelmax/camera/readme.md

 - Custom images can be uploaded
 - Image Frames can be resized up to 8 x 8 blocks
 - Date and photographer name are stored with the image item
-- The Camera consumes a piece of paper for every taken image
+- The Camera consumes a piece of paper for every taken image (Configurable)
 - The Camera has multiple filters that can be applied
 - Multiplayer compatible
 - Images are saved in the world folder

 ## Taking an Image

 Images can be taken by right-clicking a camera.
-This brings you in the viewfinder of the camera.
+This brings you to the viewfinder of the camera.
 Right-clicking again takes an image of the perspective you are currently seeing.
 Images are saved with the same ratio as your Minecraft window.

 ![camera](https://i.imgur.com/BMWH1QZ.png)